NIO Inc. (NIO) Advances While Market Declines: Some Information for Investors

-Investors will be eagerly watching for the performance of NIO Inc. in its upcoming earnings disclosure.
-In that report, analysts expect NIO Inc. to post earnings of -$0.3 per share.
-This would mark year-over-year growth of 11.76%.
+The investment community will be closely monitoring the performance of NIO Inc. in its forthcoming earnings report.
+On that day, NIO Inc. is projected to report earnings of -$0.3 per share, which would represent year-over-year growth of 11.76%.
 Meanwhile, our latest consensus estimate is calling for revenue of $2.76 billion, up 14.78% from the prior-year quarter.

-For the entire fiscal year, the Zacks Consensus Estimates are projecting earnings of -$1.05 per share and a revenue of $13.66 billion, representing changes of +30.46% and +49.61%, respectively, from the prior year.
+Regarding the entire year, the Zacks Consensus Estimates forecast earnings of -$1.05 per share and revenue of $13.66 billion, indicating changes of +30.46% and +49.61%, respectively, compared to the previous year.

-Investors should also take note of any recent adjustments to analyst estimates for NIO Inc. These recent revisions tend to reflect the evolving nature of short-term business trends.
-As such, positive estimate revisions reflect analyst optimism about the business and profitability.
+Additionally, investors should keep an eye on any recent revisions to analyst forecasts for NIO Inc. Such recent modifications usually signify the changing landscape of near-term business trends.
+As a result, upbeat changes in estimates indicate analysts' favorable outlook on the business health and profitability.

-The Zacks Rank system, stretching from #1 (Strong Buy) to #5 (Strong Sell), has a noteworthy track record of outperforming, validated by third-party audits, with stocks rated #1 producing an average annual return of +25% since the year 1988.
-Over the last 30 days, the Zacks Consensus EPS estimate has moved 1.45% lower.
-At present, NIO Inc. boasts a Zacks Rank of #3 (Hold).
+The Zacks Rank system, spanning from #1 (Strong Buy) to #5 (Strong Sell), boasts an impressive track record of outperformance, audited externally, with #1 ranked stocks yielding an average annual return of +25% since 1988.
+Within the past 30 days, our consensus EPS projection has moved 1.45% lower.
+NIO Inc. currently has a Zacks Rank of #3 (Hold).

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report